Thailand Visa and Certificate of Entry (COE)

 Persons under 2 – 7 must apply for a Certificate of Entry (COE) at the Royal Thai Embassy/Royal Thai Consulates-General and obtain a visa (if they do not already have one) at least 15 working days before the intended date of travel.

-Currently, the following types of visas are NOT permitted to enter Thailand: Tourists visa holders (TR), Transit passengers (TS), Sports visa holders (S), Monks and other religious visa holders (R), Retirement visa holders (O-A/O-X), Thailand Privilege Card holders (Elite card), Volunteers (O), and non-formal students visa holders (such as language schools, diving schools, boxing schools).
+Currently, the following types of visas are NOT permitted to enter Thailand: Tourists visa holders (TR), Transit passengers (TS), Sports visa holders (S), Monks and other religious visa holders (R) and their spouses or children, Retirement visa holders (O-A/O-X), Volunteers (O), and non-formal students visa holders (such as language schools, diving schools, boxing schools).

 Regarding flights to Thailand, please be advised that normal commercial passenger flights into Thailand have been suspended until further notice.
 Nevertheless, the Thai Government organizes repatriation flights for Thai nationals to return to Thailand on a regular basis.
-For the coming month, repatriation flights on various airlines have been scheduled for the following days:
+For the coming month, repatriation flights on various airlines have been scheduled for the following days (Please note that the visa processing time is around 15 business days if the applicant does not have the visa, please choose the flight after the 15th of October to minimize your risk of not getting visa & COE in time):

-Arriving in Thailand on 11 August 2020 – Eva Air and Cathay Pacific
+Arriving in Thailand on 3 October 2020 – Korean Air

-Arriving in Thailand on 14 August 2020 – Asiana Airlines
+Arriving in Thailand on 8 October 2020 – Asiana Airlines and Cathay Pacific

-Arriving in Thailand on 16 August 2020 – Eva Air and Cathay Pacific
+Arriving in Thailand on 10 October 2020 – Korean Air

-Arriving in Thailand on 18 August 2020 – Japan Airlines/American Airlines
+Arriving in Thailand on 15 October 2020 – Asiana Airlines and Cathay Pacific

-Arriving in Thailand on 21 August 2020 – Asiana Airlines
+Arriving in Thailand on 22 October 2020 – Asiana Airlines and Cathay Pacific

-Arriving in Thailand on 23 August 2020 – Qatar Airways
+Arriving in Thailand on 23 October 2020 – Qatar Airways and Eva Air

-Arriving in Thailand on 25 August 2020 – Japan Airlines/American Airlines
+Arriving in Thailand on 29 October 2020 – Korean Air and Asiana Airlines

-Arriving in Thailand on 27 August 2020 – Cathay Pacific and Korean Air
+Arriving in Thailand on 30 October 2020 – Qatar Airways and Eva Air

 If you wish to travel to Thailand on one of the above flights, please contact the travel agents authorized by the airlines directly to see if they can accommodate you.